fmenabe/python-clg/README.rst

 This module is a wrapper to **argparse** module.
 Its goal is to generate a custom and advanced command-line from a formatted dictionary.
-As python dictionnaries are easily exportable to a file like YAML or JSON, the idea is to outsource the command-line definition to a file instead of writing dozens or hundreds lines of code.
+As python dictionnaries are easily exportable to configuration files (like YAML or JSON), the idea is to outsource the command-line definition to a file instead of writing dozens or hundreds lines of code.

 Code is available on Github (http://github.com/fmenabe/python-clg).